alpinelinux/aports/CODINGSTYLE.md

 * Checksum Metadata Variables must be declared after the last function declaration, `abuild checksum` will automatically take care of this.

+### Comments

+* For Metadata Variables such as `options` or `arch`, comments are encouraged to help other contributors understand the choices;
+  in those cases, they should be put either on the same line after the variable, or above it, on a separate line, with an appropriate prefix (e.g. `# check: no test suite` or `# armhf: blocked by qt6-qtwebengine`).

 ## Build Functions

 ### Function Declaration